pagkly/Zed/Investopedia3/Gift Inter Vivos Definition.md

 ## Understanding Gift Inter Vivos

 A gift inter vivos is a useful estate planning strategy for several reasons.
-In addition to avoiding probate taxes, if given as a donation to a [charitable foundation](https://www.investopedia.com/terms/c/charitabledonation.asp), the person making the gift can use the value amount as a tax credit on their tax return.
+In addition to avoiding probate taxes, if given as a donation to a [[charitable foundation]](https://www.investopedia.com/terms/c/charitabledonation.asp), the person making the gift can use the value amount as a tax credit on their tax return.

 Also, many people give inter vivos gifts simply because they want to oversee the gift during their lifetime, unlike gifts that are bequeathed through a will or a trust.
 Having the flexibility to distribute the property as intended is attractive to many people.
 There are minimal reporting requirements as well, so a grantor’s property and affairs can retain a measure of confidentiality.